 BY APPLICATION

-Mercury Control: Mercury control applications accounted for 46% of the global impregnated activated carbon demand in 2024, with more than 1.7 million tons consumed annually across coal-fired power plants and industrial sectors.
-Around 72% of U.S. power generation units use impregnated activated carbon injection systems to comply with EPA mercury emission standards, while nearly 64% of European plants rely on similar technologies.
+Mercury Control: Mercury control accounted for 46% of global impregnated activated carbon demand in 2024, making it the leading application segment.
+More than 1.7 million tons were consumed annually for mercury removal across coal-fired power plants and industrial facilities.
+Impregnated activated carbon captures mercury effectively from flue gases, supporting compliance with stringent emission standards.
+Approximately 72% of U.S. power generation units use impregnated activated carbon injection systems for mercury control, while nearly 64% of European plants use similar technologies.
+Rising environmental regulations, particularly in power generation and heavy industry, continue to strengthen demand.
+The segment also benefits from improved impregnation technologies that enhance adsorption efficiency and operational performance.

-Air Purification: Air purification accounted for nearly 38% of impregnated activated carbon demand in 2024, with more than 1.4 million tons consumed across industrial, commercial, and residential sectors.
-Nearly 63% of manufacturing facilities worldwide adopt impregnated activated carbon filters for workplace air quality compliance, while 48% of global defense procurement contracts include impregnated activated carbon in respiratory protection systems.
+Air Purification: Air purification represented approximately 38% of the global impregnated activated carbon market demand in 2024, with more than 1.4 million tons consumed across industrial, commercial, and residential applications.
+Impregnated activated carbon filters are widely used to capture VOCs, toxic gases, odors, and other airborne contaminants.
+Nearly 63% of manufacturing facilities worldwide adopt impregnated activated carbon filtration systems to meet workplace air-quality requirements.
+In addition, approximately 48% of global defense procurement contracts include impregnated activated carbon in respiratory protection systems.
+Demand is increasing in chemical, pharmaceutical, healthcare, manufacturing, and defense facilities where effective contaminant removal is essential.

 Regional Outlook of the Impregnated Activated Carbon Market